greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_java.html.md

 Greenplum Database PL/Java package is based on the open source PL/Java 1.5.0.
 Greenplum Database PL/Java provides the following features.

--   Ability to run PL/Java functions with Java 8 or Java 11.
+-   Ability to run PL/Java functions with Java 8, Java 11 and Java 17.
 -   Ability to specify Java runtime.
 -   Standardized utilities \(modeled after the SQL 2003 proposal\) to install and maintain Java code in the database.
 -   Standardized mappings of parameters and result.
 Complex types as well as sets are supported.